Ajahn Khemadhammo

-Ajahn Khemadhammo OBE (also known as Chao Khun Bhavanaviteht; born 17 July 1944) is a Theravāda Buddhist monk.
+Ajahn Khemadhammo OBE (also known as Chao Khun Bhavanaviteht; born 17 July 1944) is a Theravāda Buddhist monk and retired professional actor.
 He is one of the founders of the Thai Forest Tradition in the West.

 Biography

 Khemadhammo was born in Portsmouth, England.
 In 1971, after training at the Royal Central School of Speech and Drama and Drama Centre, London and practising as a professional actor, working for several years at the Royal National Theatre in London with Laurence Olivier and Edward Petherbridge (a period in which he appeared in Shakespearian dramas as well as in plays by Tom Stoppard and Anton Chekov, studying intensively Stanislavski's system), he travelled to Thailand via the Buddhist pilgrimage sites in India.
 In December 1971 in Bangkok he became a novice monk and about a month later moved to Ubon to stay with Ajahn Chah at Wat Nong Pah Pong : Wat Nong Pah Pong (Generally shortened to: Wat Pah Pong, Thai: วัดหนองป่าพง) is a Theravada Buddhist hermitage in Ubon Ratchathani Province, (Amphoe) Warin Chamrap, devoted to the practice of contemplation, Dhutanga practice and asceticism which was established by the late Ajahn Chah as the main monastery of the Thai Forest Tradition.
 On the day before Vesakha Puja of that year, 1972, Ajahn Khemadhammo received Upasampadā as a bhikkhu, a fully ordained Buddhist monk.